ibm-cloud-docs/storage-scale/scale-cem.md

 1. Setting up Cluster Export Services Shared root file system:
     In this step we created a CesSharedRoot using the following command `mmchconfig cesSharedRoot=/gpfs/fs1`
     The CES shared root (cesSharedRoot) is needed for storing CES shared configuration data, for protocol recovery, and for other protocol-specific purposes.
 It is part of the cluster export configuration and is shared between the protocols.
-Every CES node requires access to the path configured as shared root.
-The “mmchconfig” command is used to configure this directory as part of setting up a CES cluster as mentioned in the above example.
+Every CES node requires access to the path configured as a shared root.
+The “mmchconfig” command is used to configure this directory as part of setting up a CES cluster as mentioned in the preceding example.
 2. Verify CES Shared Root Configuration:
     Confirm the CES shared root configuration using the mmlsconfig command.
-3. Configure the cluster Export Services on each of the Scale Nodes which are going to handle protocol exports:
+3. Configure the cluster Export Services on each of the Scale Nodes, which are going to handle protocol exports:

     `mmchnode --ces-enable -N storage-scale-storage-5[,storage-scale-storage-6]`